Life in the UK Test: Before You Book

 • Get a good night's sleep

-• Stop studying by evening — trust your preparation
+• Stop studying by evening and trust your preparation

 • Eat before you arrive (low blood sugar affects concentration)